Cognitive Behavioural Therapy (CBT)

 REBT involves identifying irrational beliefs, actively challenging them, and learning to recognize and change these thought patterns.

-How Does Cognitive Behavioral Therapy (CBT) Work?
+How Does Cognitive Behavioural Therapy (CBT) Work?

-Cognitive behavioral therapy (CBT) is a theory-based and evidence-based treatment approach that involves skill-based conversations.
+Cognitive Behavioural therapy (CBT) is a theory-based and evidence-based treatment approach that involves skill-based conversations.
 It offers a supportive and nonjudgmental environment where you can openly discuss your issues with a specially trained mental health professional who maintains objectivity.
 Consider your therapist as a collaborative partner who guides you through a process.
 By working together and focusing on the goals you've set, you can track your progress over time.

 Here's how the process unfolds: